 Don’t do this!
 Try to remember to add your personality to your conversations and let your co-workers get to know the real you.

-11. Don’t be Shy or Embarrassed, Just Do Your Best
+11. Don’t be Shy or Embarrassed When Speaking English at Work, Just Do Your Best

 In the end, the most important thing is to just try your best.
 Don’t worry about the little errors when speaking to co-workers.
 The most important thing is to be understood—even if you accidentally use the wrong tense or say something a little strangely!